simonw/datasette/docs/plugins.rst

 code (or front-end JavaScript) which can be wrapped up in a separate Python package.
 The underlying mechanism uses `pluggy <https://pluggy.readthedocs.io/>`_.

-See :ref:`ecosystem_plugins` for a list of existing plugins, or take a look at the `datasette-plugin <https://github.com/topics/datasette-plugin>`__ topic on GitHub.
+See the `Datasette plugins directory <https://datasette.io/plugins>`__ for a list of existing plugins, or take a look at the `datasette-plugin <https://github.com/topics/datasette-plugin>`__ topic on GitHub.

 Things you can do with plugins include: